Understanding the pet euthanasia process and how to prepare

 This phase ensures your pet is relaxed before the final step, making the experience as stress-free as possible.

-Step 3: Final Euthanasia Injection
+Step 3: Euthanasia Injection

 Step 4: Aftercare and Farewell